-If a colleague has a stillbirth that occurs after the 24th week of pregnancy the colleague will be entitled to maternity leave and pay.
+If a colleague has a stillbirth that occurs after the 24th week of pregnancy the colleague will be entitled to SML and OMP.

-If a colleague has a miscarriage before the 24th week of pregnancy, and there is no entitlement to maternity pay or leave, the University as a compassionate and supportive employer recognises that colleagues will still need support in these sad and difficult situations.
-Depending on the individual circumstances and the support required by colleagues, it may be appropriate to consider compassionate leave or sickness absence leave.
+If a colleague has a miscarriage before the 24th week of pregnancy, there is no entitlement to SML or OMP, so depending on the individual circumstances and the support required by the colleague, it may be appropriate to consider compassionate leave.